MCLifeLeader/ShortDevLessons/src/Setup/README.md

 ### Windows

-- Locate the script named [See /src/setup-windows.ps1 for details](/src/setup-windows.ps1)
+- Locate the script named see [/src/setup-windows.ps1](/src/setup-windows.ps1)
--
+  - This script has been tested and should work.

 ### iOS

-- Locate the script named [See /src/setup-mac.sh for details](/src/setup-mac.sh)
+- Locate the script named see [/src/setup-mac.sh](/src/setup-mac.sh)
+  - This script is untested and may not work as expected.

 ### Ubuntu

-- Locate the script named [See /src/setup-ubuntu.sh for details](/src/setup-ubuntu.sh)
+- Locate the script named see [/src/setup-ubuntu.sh](/src/setup-ubuntu.sh)
+  - This script has been tested and should work.

 ## Manual Install Steps